samrocketman/jenkins-influx-metrics/README.md

       -metrics-token $METRICS_TOKEN \
       -tag-set 'host=localhost'

-Integrating with telegraf to push the Jenkins master metrics to InfluxDB could look something like the following.
+Integrating with telegraf to push the Jenkins server metrics to InfluxDB could look something like the following.

     # Collect Jenkins metrics every minute